CircleCI-Public/cimg-base/README.md

 ```

 In the above example, the CircleCI Base Docker image is used for the primary container.
-More specifically, the tag `stable` is used meaning the version of the base image used will be the most recent monthly release.
+More specifically, the tag `stable` indicates that the version of the base image used will be the most recent monthly release.
 See how tags work below for more information.